Answers to questions you may have.

-The 2 of us have spent years researching the cultural shifts associated with going to school for this generation of students as well as educating ourselves on brain function, learning styles, learning differences, and other related topics.
-By coming into the child’s home, getting to know him/her through our thorough assessment process and then customizing organizational solutions based on that particular child’s strengths and innate makeup, we are setting him/her up for success over and beyond simply organizing his/her room or homework space.
+SOA has been working with students in this capacity since 2006.
+Both Michelles have been Certified Professional Organizers® since the program’s inception in 2007.
+We have spent years researching brain function, learning styles, learning differences, and other related topics.
+We educate the entire family when we work in a student’s home, and we also explain the significant generational and cultural shifts associated with going to school today.
+By going into the student’s home, getting to know them via our thorough assessment process, and then customizing organizational solutions based on that particular child’s strengths and innate makeup, SOA sets them up for success over and beyond simply organizing their room or homework space.

-Some of the typical red flags include, but are not limited to: drop in grades; homework assignments that are turned in late or not at all; waiting until the last minute; the inability to plan long term projects; messy backpacks, desks and lockers; inefficient use of study time; and the overall disruption to the family’s quality of life due to stress, low self esteem, anxiety and missed deadlines.
+Some of the typical red flags include but are not limited to: dropping grades; missing homework assignments; turning homework assignments in late; waiting until the last minute to work on larger assignments or projects; having messy and/or overloaded backpacks, desks and lockers; using study time inefficiently; showing signs of anxiety, stress, and paralysis; and overall disrupting the family’s quality of life.

-While many schools would prefer that all their students use the same supplies, we are more than happy to act as a child’s advocate in approaching the teacher(s) and explaining why we feel the child would do better with an alternative system.
-More times than not, it is met with understanding and acceptance once we explain our rationale.
+While many teachers would prefer their students use the same supplies, we are more than happy to act as a child’s advocate in approaching the teacher(s) and explaining why we feel the child would do better with an alternative system.
+Once we explain our rationale, this conversation is met with understanding and acceptance.

-Each of these professionals brings an area of expertise to the table that the others have not been trained in.
-We consider ourselves part of a team whose mission is to help the student.
-By bringing our organizing expertise into the equation we can add a dimension of help in an area the others do not specialize in.
+Each of these professionals brings an area of expertise to the table.
+We consider ourselves part of a team whose mission is to help the student succeed.
+SOA adds the dimension of organizing expertise to the team’s professional guidance.

 Going to school now is a vastly different experience from when many parents were students.
 In summary, here are some of the many changes our students face today making organization that much more challenging for them.

-- Time is no longer viewed on analog clocks where time can be seen moving.
-Rather, it is a static number displayed on electronic clocks such as microwave ovens, car stereos, cell phones, computers, etc. Therefore, time has become even more of an abstract concept.
+- Time – it is no longer viewed on analog clocks where time can be seen moving.
+Rather, time is displayed as a static digital number on microwave ovens, car stereos, cell phones, computers, etc. Therefore, time has become a much more abstract concept.

-- The age of electronics – Most of us had a handful of TV channels to choose from and maybe an interest in music.
-Today kids are pulled into the world of texting, social networks, the Internet, gaming, IPODs, and such.
+- Electronics – consume students for multiple hours each day.
+Most of us had only a handful of TV channels to choose from, a shared household Bell telephone, and maybe an interest in music heard on the radio.
+Today kids are being pulled, almost to the point of addiction, into the world of smartphones, texting, social networks, the internet, gaming, and such.

-- There is more school work being loaded on to our kids.
+- Schoolwork and subject matter – have multiplied compared to our generation’s.
 Studies have shown that our kids have more homework and projects today than we did at their age.
-Additionally, material is being taught to our kids at a younger age.
-Many of us have noted that what we learned in first grade, our children are learning in Kindergarten (reading as a prime example) and what we learned in 4th or 5th, they are learning in 2nd or 3rd.
+Additionally, the material is being taught to our kids at younger ages.
+Many of us have noted that what we learned in first grade, our children are learning in Kindergarten and what we learned in 4th or 5th, they are learning in 2nd or 3rd.

-- College is substantially harder to get into now and requires students to be incredibly well rounded.
-It is not enough to have a good report card and SAT score.
-Rather, “Johnny” needs to have good grades and be a good athlete, head of his class, play a musical instrument and more.
-So now instead of being involved in one or two extracurricular activities, “Johnny” is rarely home after school, has to learn to do homework in chunks of time versus long sittings, and sometimes on the side of a soccer field or in the car on the way to an activity.
+- College admissions – include extremely high expectations and require students to be incredibly well-rounded.
+It is not enough to have good grades and SAT scores.
+Rather, “Johnny” needs to: have good grades, be a good athlete, be the top of his class, play a musical instrument, be an officer of a club, to name just a few qualifications.
+With his multiple extracurricular activities, “Johnny” is rarely home after school and must learn to do homework in chunks of time when he can find them, sometimes on the side of a soccer field or in the car on the way to an activity.

-For some kids going to their room might as well be the same as being put in solitary confinement.
-For those that need to be surrounded by people or objects, this is rarely the best place for them to concentrate.
-The most enlightening portion of assessing a child through our complete assessment is having this kind of information available.
-We acknowledge that it would be easiest for parents to have the ability to send all their children up to their rooms at the same time.
-However, while one child may do well to do so, another needs to be near others, one may need some music playing to concentrate best, one may complete all his/her homework at one time and one may need to take frequent breaks.
-There is no one size fits all when it comes to the best way to tackle homework routines for different students!
+Expecting certain children to study alone in their room is in effect putting them into solitary confinement.
+Some students need the comfort of others’ presence to be productive and being alone in a room is rarely the best environment in which they can sustain focus.
+The most enlightening portion of assessing a student through our Complete Assessment is having this information available.
+We acknowledge that it would be easier for parents to have the ability to send all their children up to their rooms at the same time.
+However, while one child may flourish being alone, another might need to be near others to do so.
+One may need music playing to concentrate best, while another needs silence.
+One may complete all their homework in one marathon effort, while another may need to take frequent breaks.
+There is no ‘one size fits all’ when it comes to designing students’ best homework routines and practices.